 - Possible changes in behavioral phenotyping of rodentsfollowing COVID-19 lockdown

-The ethics of the use of animals to tackle the pandemic and the lessons which may be learned from this are the subject of an opinion piece written by Penny Hawkins, Head of the RSPCA's Research Animals Department.
+The ethics of the use of animals to tackle the pandemic and the lessons which may be learned from this are the subject of an opinion piece written by Penny Hawkins, Head of the RSPCA's Animals in Science Department.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!